microsoft/azure-digital-twins-java/CONTRIBUTING.md

 ## Codestyle

-We use the [Google Java Style Guide](https://github.com/google/styleguide) where a formatter for Eclipse IDE is available.
+We use the [Google Java Style Guide](https://github.com/google/styleguide).
+A formatter for Eclipse IDE is available https://raw.githubusercontent.com/google/styleguide/gh-pages/eclipse-java-google-style.xml which works with [Visual Studio Code](https://code.visualstudio.com) as well.